‘Reports’ that Rangers are after Garry Monk

 This season Warburton guided them to second place, which you might think wasn’t a bad effort in their first season after promotion, but even that wasn’t good enough for their rabid supporters, hence his acrimonious departure.
 Working for Cellino might be demanding, but he’s got nothing on this lot.

-Get two free £10 bets on Birmingham City v Leeds United (or other matches) by opening a new account at William Hill.
+Get two free £10 bets on Reading v Leeds United (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £10 and William Hill will give you two £10 bets.
 You must enter the promotional code ''F20'' when signing up as a new customer.

 Photo: Action Images